exercism/legacy-docs/you-can-help/make-up-new-exercises.md

 Before adding a new exercise, consider whether this is an exercise that is relevant to just one language, or could be reused or adapted across multiple Exercism language tracks.

-If your exercises is relevant to several tracks, then you will create a _generic_ problem specification.
+If your exercises is relevant to several tracks, then you will create a _generic_ problem specification in a shared repository.
 If your exercise is relevant only to a specific programming language, then you will create a _custom_ specification within the language track repository.

-## Overall Process
+## Problem Specification

 Whether you are creating a generic or a custom exercise, the basic idea is the same.
 Some details will differ, and these are described in detail below.